Damokless/Password-generator/readme.md

 # 👨‍💻 Usage

 1) Go to the folder where the .js file is located.
-2) Run the script using the following command (By the way, we need to open a command prompt ...)
+2) Run the script using the following command (By the way, you need to open a command prompt ...)
 ```nodejs
 node .\generator.js <password length>
 ```